NH Bird Watching

 Pondicherry National Wildlife Refuge

-The Pondicherry Preserve provides an exceptional opportunity to view birds and migrating water fowl.
+The Pondicherry Preserve provides an exceptional opportunity to view birds and migrating waterfowl.
 Boardwalks and hiking paths.
 Free parking areas and some wonderful inns nearby.

 White Mountain National Forest

-Many opportunities and trails
+Many opportunities for birding and wildlife viewing walking the trails

 Numerous trails and ponds present terrific birdwatching